What Comes After the Book Launch?

 So here I am on the other side of the first round of book launch events.
 How do I feel?
-A trifle overwhelmed, fighting a cold that’s turned into bronchitis, Read More…
+A trifle overwhelmed, fighting a cold that’s turned into Read More…

 The Big Ask